intbio/MolModEdu/GROMACS/nucl/README.md

 gmx pdb2gmx -f 1kx5.pdb -o 1kx5_processed.gro -water tip3p -ter
 ```

-The first question will be asced about the Force Field.
+The first question will be asked about the Force Field.

 *Select the Force Field:*